Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

 Moving to the dispersion, the SAM and TNG show fairly similar dispersions below the quenching mass of $\mvir \sim 10^{12} \msun$.
 TNG predicts a higher dispersion in the halo mass range $10^{12.25} - 10^{13.5} \msun$.
 Both models show a similar dispersion in SFR for the highest halo masses $\gtrsim 10^{14} \msun$.
 As expected from the scaling relations, the halo by halo comparison shows that the SFR in the SAM galaxies are systematically about 0.2--0.5 dex lower than those in TNG, with an overall scatter of around $\pm 1$ dex.
-As for $m_{\rm cold}$, there is no significant correlation found between the halo by halo residuals from the median SFR vs. halo mass relation ($r^2 = 0.08$).
+As for $m_{\rm cold}$, there is no significant correlation found between the halo by halo residuals from the median SFR vs. halo mass relation ($r = $ $0.13$).
 In fact, the correlation is even weaker than the one seen in $m_{\rm cold}$, which is not surprising given that the instantaneous SFR is expected to be somewhat stochastic.
-A version of Fig.~\ref{fig:sSFR-v-mhalo} shown as a function of stellar mass instead of halo mass is provided in Appendix~\ref{sec:suppscale} (Fig.~\ref{fig:sSFR-v-mstar}).
+A version of Fig.~\ref{fig:sSFR-v-mhalo} shown as a function of stellar mass instead of halo mass is provided in Appendix~\ref{sec:suppscale} (Fig.~\ref{fig:sSFR-v-mstar}) where we see a weak correlation in the residuals.